Content Principles

 The quiet rules we try to follow when writing quizzes, results, and essays for Selvora.

 Everything on Selvora is produced as entertainment-oriented self-reflection content.
-We label it that way on quiz intros, on result pages, and in our FAQs.
-We do not disguise entertainment content as clinical assessment, fortune-telling, or prediction.
+We label it that way on quiz intros, on result pages, and across the FAQ.
+We don't dress entertainment up as clinical assessment, fortune-telling, or prediction.

 Describe tendencies, not identities